nuest/mro-docker/README.md

-# A Docker image for Microsoft R open
+# A Docker image for Microsoft R Open

 Microsoft R Open, formerly known as Revolution R Open, is an "enhanced R distribution".
 You can use this Docker container to give it a quick try.